- Blood Transfusion

 - Contact Us

-They are easy to use and thus need little instruction, training or explanation before use
+Easy to use and thus need little instruction, training or explanation before use.

-They are ready to use upon opening and are pre-sterilized which eliminates the need for any other sterilizing equipment
+Ready to use upon opening and are pre-sterilized which eliminates the need for any other sterilizing equipment.

-They limit risk of infection through accidents and thus protect both medical professionals and patients from transmitting blood-borne pathogens such as HIV or Hepatitis B
+Limits risk of infection through accidents and thus protect both medical professionals and patients from transmitting blood-borne pathogens such as HIV or Hepatitis B.